Introduction to the Supply Teachers and Education Recruitment Framework

 What Schools Need - and Expect

-They want access to staff they can trust, clarity on what they're paying for, and a service that reduces their workload - not increases it.
+They want access to staff they can trust, clarity on what they're paying for, and a service that reduces their workload.
 That’s why CCS is placing so much emphasis on readiness, transparency, and consistency.

 End-to-End Support from Thornton & Lowe